 Consultancy services, expert knowledge and resources are becoming easier to access.
 A quick web search provides access to over 4.8 million independent consultants, freelancers, contractors and interims, at a fraction of a cost of a whole time equivalent.
 I have provided my top three tips for buying management consultancy services, read on to find out how to buy management consulting services better.

-Savvy business owners are going on line to track down the best independent procurement consultants, entrepreneurs and freelancers and reaping the benefits of this new cost effective way of filling short term knowledge gaps.
+Savvy business owners are going on line to track down the best independent procurement consultants, entrepreneurs and freelancers are reaping the benefits of this new cost effective way of filling short term knowledge gaps.
 Professional management consultancy services are now available to all businesses, not just those with deep pockets.

 Many procurement professionals choose to work as interims, freelancers and contractors as it provides flexibility and satisfies their desire for new problems to solve and challenges to overcome.
 Benefits aside, how do you ensure you are getting best value for money when buying consultancy services and managing risk effectively?

 #1 Supply chain vetting

 Modern Slavery, defined as one person owned as property by another, is a modern day problem in supply chains.
 It is important to not only vet your prime contractor but also vet their sub-contractors and their sub-contractors: first, second and third tier supply chains.
 The more intermediaries involved in the supply chain, the higher the risk of exploitation.
 The supply chain of an independent consultant, who work through their own limited company is much more transparent and easier to vet than that of a neutral vendor.

 As with any lucrative market place, companies have sought to control the freelance/interim market through neutral vendor and master vendor arrangements.
 There have been many complaints from Small Medium Enterprise's (SME's) working within these supply chains who resent being denied direct access to the customer and waiting longer than the legislative 30 days prompt payment code, putting many SME's under financial distress.